rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn_L3_TestProcedure.md

 #### Acceptance Criteria - test02

-Test detects the status of the Source ddevice connected to Composite In port
+Test detects the status of the Source device connected to Composite In port

 #### Expected Results - test02